Standardized Testing During the Pandemic

 In that spirit, we have created this page for you.
 It is updated regularly, so visit often as you move through the admissions process.
 For additional guidance and information, I encourage you to contact us.
 We’d be delighted to help.

 See where you stand on these tests and decide which is better for you.
-For juniors who recently took the PSAT, now is the perfect time for a practice ACT.
+We offer in-person, virtual, and self-proctored testing options.
 VIEW THE SCHEDULE

 SAT and Subject Tests

 Subject Tests and SAT Essay are Eliminated.
 The College Board will cease administration of SAT Subject Tests and the SAT Essay.
 All planned U.S. administrations for the 2020-21 testing season are canceled.
 Students who had already registered for the June test will receive refunds.
 International students will be able to take Subject Tests in May and June.
 Subject Tests and the Essay have been waning over the years in the changing landscape of college admissions.

 Test Center Cancellations.
 While still in the grips of the pandemic, it’s important for families to regularly monitor the status of their test center for an upcoming SAT.
 We know from experience that test centers may close or make changes on short notice, including on test day (luckily, this is happening less frequently), and they may even close for the scheduled makeup date.
 The College Board provides updates on SAT capacities by region, test center safety requirements, what to do if your test gets canceled, and more on its website.
 Contact your Summit program director for advice specific to your student.